 East Carolina University and Vidant Medical Center provide the educational and administrative resources that support graduate medical education programs in many disciplines.
-Programs that have earned certification by the Accreditation Council for Graduate Medical Education are offered in general surgery, pediatrics, internal medicine, family practice, obstetrics and gynecology, psychiatry, emergency medicine, clinical and anatomic pathology, physical medicine and rehabilitation, and dermatology.
-Combined programs in medicine/pediatrics and medicine/psychiatry are also offered.
-First-year positions are filled through the National Intern and Resident Matching Program, and applications are processed through the Electronic Residency Application System.
+Programs that have earned certification by the Accreditation Council for Graduate Medical Education are offered in general surgery, pediatrics, internal medicine, family medicine, obstetrics and gynecology, psychiatry, emergency medicine, pathology, physical medicine and rehabilitation, and dermatology.
+Combined programs in internal medicine/pediatrics, internal medicine/psychiatry and internal medicine/emergency medicine are also offered.
+First-year positions are filled through the National Resident Matching Program, and applications are processed through the Electronic Residency Application System.

-Subspecialty residency programs are cardiology, pulmonary medicine, child and adolescent psychiatry, neonatal and perinatal medicine, family practice geriatrics, cytopathology, interventional cardiology, hematology/oncology, infectious diseases, nephrology, family practice sports medicine and family practice women’s health.
+Subspecialty residency programs are cardiology, pulmonary/critical care medicine, child and adolescent psychiatry, neonatology, geriatrics, cytopathology, interventional cardiology, hematology/oncology, infectious diseases, nephrology, endocrinology, forensic pathology, gastroenterology, sports medicine, surgical critical care, surgical pathology and vascular surgery.
+Non-ACGME programs include diabetes, emergency medicine transport, family medicine women's health, bariatric surgery and minimally invasive surgery.
 Completion of an accredited specialty program is generally a prerequisite for enrollment.
 Applications are processed through the respective academic departments.
 The faculty includes full-time, part-time and volunteer members.
 Opportunities in academic and community practice allow residents to acquire a balanced approach to patient care.
 Resident physicians are an essential part of the medical community and work with close supervision by the faculty in an environment that provides graduated patient care responsibilities.
 Reflecting the medical center philosophy, Vidant is committed to excellence in patient care and education.

 The Departments of Anatomy and Cell Biology, Biochemistry and Molecular Biology, Microbiology and Immunology, Pharmacology and Toxicology, and Physiology offer programs for the degree of doctor of philosophy.
 An interdisciplinary doctoral program including faculty from the Department of Pathology and Laboratory Medicine, other clinical departments and the Department of Biology is also offered.
 The educational objectives of these programs are to foster scholarship, critical analysis and creative research activity in a particular field of study.
 In selecting candidates for admission, each applicant’s aptitudes and career goals receive careful attention.
 Each curriculum complements the student’s undergraduate and graduate experiences, and every candidate is expected to acquire a broad understanding of human biology in both healthy and diseased states and to gain an in-depth knowledge in a specific discipline.